im-bart/SublimeLinter-phpmd/README.md

 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

 ### Project Specific Executable
-It is possible to specify the `phpcs` executable that should be used to lint your code on a per-project level.
+It is possible to specify the `phpmd` executable that should be used to lint your code on a per-project level.

 **Example:**
 ```json